 La Isleta – Las Canteras – Santa Catalina – Puerto – Guanarteme

 I grew up in southern California with salty hair and sandy toes, so you can imagine my horror when I escaped 3 years of landlocked Madrid in search of the coast, and was was placed in Santa Cruz de Tenerife… only to discover that the city has no beach (?!?!).
-When I made the move to Las Palmas last year, living as close as possible to Las Canteras beach was a must.
+When I made the move to Las Palmas two years ago, living as close as possible to Las Canteras beach was a must.

 If you’re dreaming of taking advantage of island life – sun bathing, surf lessons, sand in your sheets, sand in the shower, sand in your whatever – this is the region for you.
 Here you have all the pros of beach life hand-in-hand with the conveniences of the city.

 Going from north to south of the coast, you’ve got 4 general barrios: La Isleta, Santa Catalina, Las Canteras and Guanarteme.

 At the most northern point you’ll find La Isleta, where the sand turns to stone and the waves crash against the promenade as it inclines upwards from the shore.

 La Isleta is nestled between Las Canteras beach to the south, and the wilder, lesser known El Confital beach to the north, so it’s no surprise that it was traditionally a fishing village.